-Note: 'e' does not apply to digital outlets (save for eMagazines)
+Note: 'e' does not apply to websites.

 5. PDF files of material published following previous Championship events, particularly those the applicant was accredited for (original copies by post may be requested from time to time or from first-time applicants) must be uploaded to the FIA system for each application.
-If no coverage that matches the Accreditation Criteria is attached to an application it will be rejected.
+If no coverage that matches the Accreditation Criteria is attached to an application, it will be rejected.